Bad Bunny

 Bad Bunny and Noah Assad

-However, Assad's strategic approach proved to be successful: he advised the musician to focus on singles rather than full-length albums.
-In 2017, Ocasio released the track "Tu No Metes Cabra", followed months later by "Te Boté" and "Sensualidad".
+However, Assad's strategic approach paid off: he advised the musician to focus on singles rather than full-length albums.
+In 2017, Ocasio dropped the track "Tu No Metes Cabra", followed months later by "Te Boté" and "Sensualidad".
 Their music videos racked up millions of views on YouTube.

 BAD BUNNY - TÚ NO METES CABRA